Epsilon-regularity for the Brakke flow with boundary: Abstract

 \section{Abstract}

 We prove that, if a Brakke flow with boundary is close enough to a stationary half-plane with density one, then it is $C^{1,\alpha}$.
 Our approach is based on viscosity techniques introduced by Savin in the context of elliptic equations.
 The same techniques can be used to give a proof of Brakke's (interior) regularity theorem which is alternative to the original one.
-We also prove a constancy theorem for the Brakke flow.